top of page

 Micah 6:8; Matthew 28:18–20; Acts 1:8; James 1:26–27

-Ultimately, individual and social help can only come from a relationship with God through Jesus Christ.
-Every Christian is supposed to help others as Jesus did.
+Ultimately, individual and social support can only come from a relationship with God through Jesus Christ.
+Every Christian is supposed to support others as Jesus did.
 Christians should oppose every form of greed, selfishness, and vice.

 Amos 5:21–24; Micah 6:8; Ephesians 2:8–10; Colossians 3:5, 12–17